FFmpeg/FFV1/ffv1.md

 `NumBytes` is defined as the size, in bytes, of the codec\_specific\_data element as indicated in the "length" field of codec\_specific\_data

+#### In Matroska File Format

+FFV1 SHOULD use `V_FFV1` as the Matroska `Codec ID`.
+For FFV1 versions 2 or less, the Matroska `CodecPrivate` Element SHOULD NOT be used.
+For FFV1 versions 3 or greater, the Matroska `CodecPrivate` Element MUST contain the FFV1 Configuration Record structure and no other data.
+See [@Matroska] for more information about elements.

 ## Frame

 A frame consists of the keyframe field, parameters (if version <=1), and a sequence of independent slices.